 Electric vehicle (EV) charging stations are still a bit of a novelty.
 We have all seen them, but they are few and far between.
 Experts estimate there are fewer than 50,000 across the entire United States.
 In a decade’s time, we will need millions.
 Ambitious climate goals, government initiatives, and evolving car design from the world’s top manufacturers will require EV charging stations to become ubiquitous.
 To keep up with the rapid change of pace in the automotive industry, every property owner should be thinking about EV charging stations.

-President has called for half of all vehicles sold in the United States to be capable of emissions-free driving by 2030.
+The president has called for half of all vehicles sold in the United States to be capable of emissions-free driving by 2030.
 Today EVs represent only 2 percent of car sales.
 Joined by Detroit automakers and the United Automobile Workers union, President Biden issued the executive order for the American automobile industry to begin transitioning to battery-electric, plug-in hybrid, or fuel cell-powered vehicles.
-The effort began before Biden’s Presidency and will continue after, driven by global automakers who see a rapidly shifting market.
+The effort began before Biden’s presidency and will continue after, driven by global automakers who see a rapidly shifting market.
 Ford is investing $22 billion in electric car tech over the next five years.
 General Motors is aiming to go all-electric by 2035.
 Volkswagen, the world’s largest automaker, expects half of its sales to be electric by 2030.
 Toyota has already sold 15 million hybrid and electric vehicles worldwide.

 Those ambitions will snowball quickly.
 Every year, nearly 80 million cars are sold worldwide.
 In 2019, automakers sold roughly 17 million cars in the United States.
 Let’s conservatively assume in 2030 that 15 million cars are sold in America.
 If even a third of those are electric, we will need to be adding about 5 million EV chargings stations per year just to keep pace.
 The United States currently has just 50,000.
 A problem of that scale will require practically every property owner across the country to seriously consider how to provide EV charging stations.
 Because about 80 percent of charging happens at home, the majority will likely be installed at private residences to charge personal vehicles, but the commercial world of multifamily, retail, office, and industrial real estate will also need to adapt.
 Residents will need more charging stations, shoppers will need the added convenience of charging while in-store, office workers will need to make use of office garage spaces for charging, and industrial operations will be converting fleets to EVs.
 A McKinsey report estimates the United States will need to invest $11 billion by 2030 to construct 13 million charging stations needed for the country’s switch to electric vehicles.